-Recent research suggests rhyming ability is not as accurate nor sensitive a measure in predicting reading development as other skills such as phoneme awareness, blending and segmenting (Mcmillan, 2002; Shanahan, 2015).
+In fact, recent research suggests rhyming ability is neither an accurate or sensitive measure when it comes to predicting reading development when compared to other skills such as phoneme awareness, blending and segmenting (Mcmillan, 2002; Shanahan, 2015).

 Because rhyming tasks involve quite complex metalinguistic skills (ability to think about sounds and words), it is recommended that rhyming instruction is taught in a specific onset-rime format, rather than as a stand-alone task.
 Most importantly, to improve the linguistic and literacy skills of students, teaching phonological awareness through word, syllable, onset-rime and phoneme level tasks, rather than more traditional rhyming activities, will be more effective.

 Synthetic phonics is the most evidence based approach to early literacy instruction.
 What underpins this approach is the awareness of phonemes (individual sound units) and how phonemes relate to letters.
-What needs to be kept in perspective is that ‘rhyme’ typically consists of more than one phoneme and therefore rhyming is not necessarily the simplest of skills, nor is the best evidence based choice for building phonological awareness skills within a synthetic phonics approach to literacy instruction.
+Children are taught to segment and blend the sounds (or phonemes) with words, focusing on one sound at a time.
+What needs to be kept in perspective is that ‘rhyme’ typically consists of more than one phoneme and therefore rhyming is not necessarily the simplest of skills, nor is it the best evidence based choice for building phonological awareness skills within a synthetic phonics approach to literacy instruction.

 For further information: